 - Add nuts back into the processor with the dates.

 - Add in dried apples, raisins, cinnamon and sea salt.
 Pulse until everything is well combined.

-- Scoop dough from food processor* and form into small balls using your hands.
+- Form balls: Scoop dough from food processor with your hands or a cookie scoop and form into small balls using your hands.

-- Place balls into a sealed storage container and store in the fridge (for 1-2 weeks) or freezer (for 1-2 months).
+- To store: Place balls into a sealed storage container and store in the fridge for 1 weeks or the freezer for 3 months.